jdoleary/Spellmasons/docs/TasksCurrent.md

 - Headless Server
+  - Contrary thought: May not need headless server:
+    - So long as turn order is enforced, even wsPie should be sufficient
+    - There are only 2 things that change state
+      1. Player action
+      2. CPU turn
+      - So long as the game state is identical between clients before CPU turn occurs (and the RNG is in the same state). the clients should remain synced.
+      - Maybe I can hash the gamestate and compare to validate that the clients' gamestates are the same.
+Try npm's object-hash for this
+        - object-hash can hash a string of 1120398 bytes in 3.8ms
   - When client joins, server sends client full game state
   - When client takes action
     - It is sent to server which updates it's local state and sends the message (with message id to all clients)